 - 1 tablespoon oil

-- Peel your potato and pumpkin and roughly cut into 1/2 inch thick pieces.
+- Peel your potato and pumpkin.
+Roughly chop them into ½-inch thick pieces.
 Set aside.

 - In a large pot over high heat add your oil, ham and sauté for 1 minute.
-Next add your sofrito, tomato sauce, beans, sazón, recao, pumpkin and potatoes.
-Give it a good stir and add your water, ham flavoring and salt.
-Stir once more and cover with a lid.
+Next add your sofrito, and tomato sauce.
+Saute for 1 minute while stirring to avoid it from sticking at the bottom.

-- Cook for about 35-40 minutes.
+- Cook for about 30 minutes.
+Make sure to stir at least a couple of times.
 Serve immediately and enjoy.